 TeleHealth – TeleRehab

-Tele-rehabilitation or TeleRehab falls under the umbrella of TeleHealth.
-It is the use of communication technologies to allow you and your physiotherapist to connect via video or phone to receive physiotherapy services at a distance when an in-person visit is not possible.
+TeleRehab falls under the umbrella of TeleHealth.
+We use communication technologies to allow you and your physiotherapist to connect via video or phone to receive physiotherapy services at a distance when an in-person visit is not possible.
+So if you are are unable to get to us, for any reason, Telehealth may be for you.

-Here are some frequently asked questions about tele-rehabilitation in physiotherapy.
+Here are some frequently asked questions about Telehealth in physiotherapy.

-- Tele-rehabilitation may be appropriate if you cannot easily attend an in-person visit because there is a shortage of appropriate physiotherapy care available in the region where you live or because you have transportation or mobility problems, or in the case of COVID 19 – social distancing and self-isolation.
+- Telehealth may be appropriate for you if you cannot easily attend an in-person visit because of transportation or mobility problems, you are away from town, or in the case of COVID 19 – social distancing and self-isolation.

-- Tele-rehabilitation has limitations compared to an in-person encounter such as the inability to perform hands-on examination, hands-on assessment and hands-on treatment.
-For this reason, in some circumstances, if suitable in-person care is available it will be preferable.
+- Telehealth has limitations compared to an in-person encounter such as the inability to perform hands-on examination, hands-on assessment and hands-on treatment.
+For this reason, in some circumstances, if suitable in-person care is available it would be preferable.
+Discuss whether Telehealth is appropriate for you with your physiotherapist.

 - It is up to you and the physiotherapist to determine what is best for you, based on your particular condition and preference, available technology, and other risks and benefits.